jrc03c/js-math-tools/readme.md

 Returns a copy of the original `DataFrame` with rows or columns filtered out by `fn`.
 If `axis` is 0, then row `Series` objects will be passed into `fn`; and if `axis` is 1, then column `Series` objects will be passed into `fn`.
 If `fn` returns `false` for any input, then that input will be filtered out.

-### `DataFrame.fromCSVString(string)` [static]

-Parses a CSV string and returns a `DataFrame`.

-### `DataFrame.fromCSV(file)` [static]

-Fetches and parses a CSV file, and then returns a `DataFrame`.
-Do note that this function isn't very robust; in fact, I often use [`papaparse`](https://www.papaparse.com/) to do the heavy lifting of parsing since it's much better at handling edge cases.
-This function is provided for convenience, but probably ought not to be used unless the given CSV file is very simple (e.g., containing only numbers).

 ### `DataFrame.getDummies(columns)`

 Returns a `DataFrame` containing one-hot encodings of the given `columns` in the original `DataFrame`.
 Note that in most applications of one-hot encodings, if a column contains _n_ unique values, then (_n_ - 1) columns will be returned.
 But this implementation returns _n_ columns just in case you have other uses for it.
 But dropping the extra column is easy with the `drop` method.